ittuann/The-Oxford-5000-Word-Lists/README.md

 ## Notes

-- The TXT files may not contain exactly 3000 or 5000 entries because duplicate words were removed.
+- The TXT files may not contain exactly 3000 or 5000 entries because duplicate words were merged.

-    For example, the PDF may list `bear (deal with) v.` and `B2 bear (animal) n.
+    For example, the PDF may list `bear (deal with) v.
+B2` and `bear (animal) n.
 A2`, while in the TXT version they are merged into `bear`.

 - Some older resources (no longer up to date):
     - https://github.com/jnoodle/English-Vocabulary-Word-List